carlosganzerla/Runlang/README.md

 The CLI is used to parse the input and export the workout.
 Additionally, you may print an interval tree, that reads your pace table (translation of your terms to a concrete pace value) and displays the stats of the input workout.
-For more information on the pace table see the section below.
+For more information on the pace table, see the section below.

 The usage of the CLi is as follows: